 Some travel vaccinations and medication | Patient |

-Details of the charges may be obtained from Reception.
-There is also a list of fees in the waiting room on the notice board.
+Details of the charges can be viewed here.
+There is also a list of fees in the waiting room on the notice board or a copy is available from Reception.
 Please note that VAT is payable on some items.
+We endeavour to complete these requests as swiftly as possible, but please allow 3-4 weeks to complete.

 In order to complete even the simplest of forms the doctor might have to check the patient's entire medical record.
 Carelessness or an inaccurate report can have serious consequences for the doctor with the General Medical Council or even the Police.